kcking/brainrs/brainidf/README.md

 ## Features

-- Ethernet or WiFi (the current code only has Ethernet enabled).
+- Ethernet or WiFi (WiFi is enabled with `--no-default-features -F wifi`).
 - Check in with Pinky
 - Render PixelShader
 - Re-send BrainHello when we haven't heard from Pinky in 5s
 - Handle fragmented messages
+- Handle Mapping messages

 ## TODO

 - OTA firmware updates
-- Handle Mapping messages
 - Gamma Correction

 ### Development Setup